-Later, Sean or Wendy will “check on the cheque” to verify that the funds were deposited into the business bank account successfully.
+Finally, Sean or Wendy will “check on the cheque” later to verify that the funds were deposited into the business bank account successfully.
 Once this final tick box is marked complete, the cheques are filed away.

 Banks require businesses using electronic cheque depositing to keep all physical paper cheques and upload photos for 90 days after deposit.
 Regroove uses electronic reminders to track which cheques are ready to be destroyed.
 This light housekeeping minimizes the need for paper filing storage and keeps existing storage lightweight and uncluttered.